 May 30 - Jacksonville, Fla.
 Coliseum

-Ticket below from canceled concert.
+The ticket below from a canceled concert.

 The last four shows of the March / April 1977 tour (Baton Rouge, Mobile, Macon, Jacksonville) were canceled.
 These shows were then rescheduled at the end of the late May / June 1977 tour.
 However, these tickets were printed with the planning being that Elvis was to perform in Asheville on May 30, 1977.
-If you look at the listing (below) of the planned August, 1977 tour you can see that Elvis was to perform there on August 26, 1977.
+If you look at the listing (below) of the planned August 1977 tour you can see that Elvis was to perform there on August 26, 1977.
 So this date was pushed back the Asheville show until August due to this scheduling.
-Of course the August show in Asheville never took place because Elvis died.
-The tickets for the May, 1977 Asheville show were printed and on sale prior to the original cancellation of the late March / early April, 1977 shows.
+Of course, the August show in Asheville never took place because Elvis died.
+The tickets for the May 1977 Asheville show were printed and on sale prior to the original cancellation of the late March / early April 1977 shows.

 Canceled unused ticket for Elvis Concert, Asheville, May 30, 1977.